CarlosR759/dwm-carlos/README.md

 > [!NOTE]
-> You may want to have your dwmw folder in a specific folder, so you can always go back if you made configuration changes before compilation.
+> - You may want to have your dwmw folder in a specific folder, so you can always go back if you made configuration changes before compilation.
 In any case this dwm ricing works well out of the box.
-> [!NOTE]
-> If you want to have dmenu centered check my dmenu repo at
+> - If you want to have dmenu centered check my dmenu repo at

 ## Installation